patrixr/q/README.md

 ## Contributing

 We welcome contributions to Project Q!
 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are welcome.

 ## License